-I’ve written before about how I think Nancy Drew, perhaps the most famous amateur detective of them all, would have been an awesome librarian.
+I have written before about how I think Nancy Drew, perhaps the most famous amateur detective of them all, would have been an awesome librarian.
 And I’ve written about the crossovers in skills between librarians and private investigators.

 So let’s follow this thread by looking at private eyes who show up in reel librarian films.
 Sometimes the reel librarian becomes the private detective, as well!

 Private eyes in reel librarian films: